CAUT Policy Statement

 1 Where archivists are integrated into the administrative structure of the library, all references to libraries or librarians should be understood to include archives and archivists.

-2 The position of Chief Librarian is analogous to the position of Dean of a Faculty or School, and is often referred to as University Librarian, Dean of Libraries, or Director of Libraries.
+2 The position of University Librarian is analogous to the position of Dean of a Faculty or School, and is often referred to as University Librarian, Dean of Libraries, or Director of Libraries.